KPInc425/odin-tasks/README.md

 -Feature: Allow a "favorites" section where you can pin tasks from different projects
 -Feature: Display ALL tasks from ALL projects
 -Feature: Change Priority Colors
+-Feature: Add task to newly created project from edit task project dropdown menu similar to creating new project when making a new task.